mthalken/stock-analysis/README.md

 # **Challenge 2: Stock Analysis**
 ## Review of Stock Analysis by Year using VBA
 ### The purpose of this analysis was to teach us how to use VBA in Excel to process data.
 We learned how to use If, For Loops, Formatting, Arrays, and basics of VBA to process Stocks on 2017 and 2018 and compare the difference.
+We then refactored the script to run quicker.
 ## Analysis and Challenges
 ### **Analysis of Stocks Based on Year**
 To perform the comparison of the stocks and 12 specific tickers we created a new sub "AllStocksAnalysisRefarctored" and activated the new worksheet "All Stocks Analysis" to format the sheet by creating a header row and identifying the array of the tickers we are going to use to run the search.
 See the spreadsheet [here.](https://github.com/mthalken/stock-analysis/blob/main/VBA_Challenge.xlsm)